azat-co/practicalnode/chapter1/chapter1.md

 ## Hello World Server with HTTP Node.js Module

-Although, Node.js can be used for a wide variety of tasks, it’s used primarily for building web applications.
-Node.js thrives in the network as a result of its asynchronous nature and built-in modules such as `net` and `http`.
+Although Node.js can be used for a wide variety of tasks, it’s used primarily for building networking applications including web apps.
+Node.js thrives in networking as a result of its asynchronous nature and built-in modules such as `net` and `http`.

 Here’s a quintessential Hello World example in which we create a server object, define the request handler (function with `req` and `res` arguments), pass some data back to the recipient, and start up the whole thing (`hello.js`):